GoogleContainerTools/kpt-functions-sdk/docs/run.md

 git status
 ```

-Using `fn run`, you can declare a function and its `functionConfig` like any other configuration
+Note that `fn source` and `fn sink` sub-commands are implementations of [source and sink functions][concept-source] respectively.

-file:
+Alternatively, you can run a function declaratively:

 ```sh
 cat << EOF > kpt-func.yaml